misterjt/mvbind/README.md

 		this.mvbind() // To start data binding you need to call this.mvbind();
 	},
 	bind:{
 		'input.name':'name'// You can use jQuery selectors in left-hand side.
-In right-hand type key for model;
+		//In right-hand type key for model;
 	}
 })